 A TV is always sideways: You can’t turn it, and there is no portrait orientation.
 Always design your TV games to be displayed in landscape mode.

-TVs don't have touch interfaces, so it's even more important to get your controls right and make sure that players find them intuitive and fun to use.
-The separation of controller from device also introduces some other issues to pay attention to, like keeping track of multiple players' controllers, and handling disconnects gracefully.
+TVs don't have touch interfaces, so it's even more important to get your controls right and make sure players find them intuitive and fun to use.
+Handling controllers also introduces some other issues to pay attention to, like keeping track of multiple controllers, and handling disconnects gracefully.

 How you shape the player's interaction with the controller can be key to achieving a great user experience:

-- Communicate Controller Requirements up Front - Use your Play Store description to communicate to the player any expectations about controllers.
+- Communicate Controller Requirements up Front.
+Use your Google Play description to communicate to the player any expectations about controllers.
 If a game is better suited to a gamepad with a joystick than one with only a D-pad, make this fact clear.
-A player who uses an ill-suited controller for a game is likely to have a subpar experience–and penalize your game in the ratings.
+A player who uses an ill-suited controller for a game is likely to have a subpar experience and penalize your game in the ratings.

-- Detect Controller Capabilities and Adjust Accordingly - Query the controller about its capabilities in order to optimize the match between controller and game.
+- Detect Controller Capabilities and Adjust Accordingly.
+Query the controller about its capabilities in order to optimize the match between controller and game.
 For example, you may intend for a player to steer an object by waving the controller in the air.
 If a player's controller lacks accelerometer and gyroscope hardware, however, waving will not work.
-When, however, your game queries the controller and discovers that motion detection is not supported, it can switch over to an alternative, available control scheme.
-For more information on querying controller capabilities, see Supporting Controllers Across Android Versions.
+So, your game should query the controller and if motion detection is not supported, switch over to an alternative, available control scheme.
+For more information about querying controller capabilities, see Supporting Controllers Across Android Versions.

 The Back button should never act as a toggle.
 For example, do not use it to both open and close a menu.
 It should only navigate backward, breadcrumb-style, through the previous screens the player has been on, for example: Game play > Game pause screen > Game main screen > Android home screen.